ClawBank

 • GET /api/v1/self_custody/tracked_tokens — list tracked ERC-20s (returns { "tokens": [...] })

-• POST /api/v1/self_custody/tracked_tokens — add a token (address required; optional symbol, decimals, chain).
+• POST /api/v1/self_custody/tracked_tokens — add a token (address required, ERC-20 contract address; token_address accepted as an alias; optional symbol, decimals, chain).
 An added token becomes both tracked (shows in balances) and tradeable.

 • DELETE /api/v1/self_custody/tracked_tokens/:address — remove a user-added token (default tokens cannot be removed)